Help Me Choose: Dandruff Hair Care

 Suggestions Vary Depending on the Cause

 Oily Hair: Oily hair, the result of overactive oil glands, can also be a problem.
-Excessive production of sebum can clog the hair roots and may cause excessive shedding, hair loss, and dandruff.
+Excessive production of sebum can clog the hair follicles and may cause excessive shedding, hair loss, and dandruff.
 Read "Help Me Choose Products for Oily Hair."

 NEEM & TEA TREE OIL